What Are Mortgages: How Mortgages Work Explained in Simple Terms

 At the end of the mortgage term, homeowners face a few scenarios depending on their mortgage agreement.
 If they have a repayment mortgage, by this time, they will have paid off both the principal loan amount and the interest.

 This means they now fully own their home and no longer need to make monthly payments to their lender.
-For those with an interest-only mortgage or part-and-part, there might still be a lump sum owed to the lender.
+For those with an interest-only mortgage, there will still be the full loan amount owed to the lender.

-Owners must then either pay this final balloon payment from savings, sell the house to cover it or arrange another form of finance like remortgaging.
+Owners must then either pay this final lump sum from savings, sell the house to cover it, or arrange another form of finance such as remortgaging.

 Those considering remortgaging at this stage could be looking at options to reduce their mortgage term or switch between types of mortgages for better rates or terms that suit new financial circumstances.